sthysel/carbs/README.md

 fi
 ```

-docker.alias is linked into ${ALIAS_HOME} and gets sourced by basrc when the terminal is initialised.
+docker.alias is linked into ${ALIAS_HOME} and gets sourced by basrc/zshrc when the terminal is initialised.